In this Article

 - Consumption of raw or undercooked food

-Doctors can determine the possibility of worm infection in children by performing the following simple tests:
+Doctors can pinpoint a worm infection in children by the following tests:

-2. Checking Fingernails: The doctor examines the baby’s fingernails looking for worms or faeces underneath the nails.
+The doctor examines the baby’s fingernails for worms or faeces underneath.

-3. A Sticky Tape Test: This test is specifically performed to detect threadworms.
-A piece of tape is placed on to the baby’s bottom to collect worm eggs if they are present.
+This test is specifically performed to detect threadworms.
+A piece of tape is placed on the baby’s bottom to collect worm eggs if any.

-5. Ultrasound Test: This test is only performed in cases of severe infection, where the doctor uses ultrasound to detect the exact location of the worms.
+This test is only performed in cases of severe infection.
+Here, the doctor uses ultrasound to detect the exact location of the worms.

 Treatment For Worms In Children